 In addition to the main sights in Amsterdam city itself, don’t forget that there’s so much more to the Netherlands than just its famous capital!
 So try to plan some time to visit at least a few other places as well.

-One of the most popular tourist attractions in Holland (and easy to visit from Amsterdam) is Zaanse Schans, where you can see some traditional Dutch windmills.
+One of the most popular tourist attractions in Holland (very easy to visit from Amsterdam) is Zaanse Schans, where you can see some traditional Dutch windmills.

 In the spring (March – April), the Lisse tulip fields and Keukenhof Gardens are a must too!

-And in summer, check out the picturesque village of Giethoorn that has canals instead of streets…
+In the summer, check out the picturesque village of Giethoorn which has canals instead of streets…

 For more information on these and other places to visit near Amsterdam, take a look at our detailed guide via the link below.